 In summer, keep this hike as an option for afternoon as an escape from the heat of the dunes.
 Walk along a shady forested trail named for a late 1800s settlement, comprising 20 houses in its heydey.
 Rest near the trail's highpoint, where you'll find outstanding views of Mt.
 Herard, the dunes and the valley.

-(Please be aware that hunting is permitted in fall and early winter in Great Sand Dunes National Preserve, the mountain portion of the park and preserve.
+(Please be aware that hunting is permitted during legal seasons in Great Sand Dunes National Preserve, the higher mountainous areas above the dunes.
+Primary rifle seasons are in fall months.
 Check with a park ranger for details.)

 This trail follows a small creek to the summit of a low pass in the Sangre de Cristo mountains, winding through aspen and evergreen forests.
 Allow 2-3 hours to reach the pass; the trail is 3 1/2 miles (5.7 km) one way.
 American Indians and early settlers used this route for travel into the valley.

-Driving this road requires high clearance 4-wheel drive (not recommended for small sport utility vehicles).
-A scenic drive any time of the year, it is especially spectacular in fall.
+Driving this road requires 4-wheel drive (not recommended for small sport utility vehicles).
+A scenic drive any time of the year, it is especially spectacular in late September and early October when fall colors are at peak.
 Creek crossings can be hazardous in spring and the road is closed when winter conditions create hazards.
-For those without a 4WD vehicle, consider taking the Oasis 4-wheel drive tour, offered May through October at the Oasis store near the park boundary.
-Current road conditions and detailed information.
+For those without a 4WD vehicle, contact Mountain Master Off-Road Tours, or Great Sand Dunes Lodge for Jeep rentals or tours.
+Check current road conditions and detailed information.